 -

-Feature set isn't best-in-class.
+Feature set isn't strong.
 Compared to Planet DDS's own Curve Dental or competitors like Dentrix, Dovetail's features feel less comprehensive.

 -